ParaCoToUl/noarr-structures/include/noarr/structures/README.md

 # Noarr Structures file structure outline

 - [pipes.hpp](pipes.hpp): contains the implementation for the piping mechanism of the library.
-Piping is a left-associative operation which applies the right-hand operand (a function) to the left-hand operand (generally a structure)
+Piping is a left-associative operation that applies the right-hand operand (a function) to the left-hand operand (generally a structure)

   - `operator|`: applies a function (the right-hand operand) to a structure (the left-hand operand), left-associative
   - `pipe`: chains its operands in multiple applications using left-associative `operator|`